AryanRana11/react-calculater/README.md

 # react-calculater
-here i created a basic calculater using react
+Here i created a basic calculater using react